sangoi-exe/das-curriculoInterativo/public/markdown/historicotld_en-us.md

 - Adolescence was marked by technical curiosity, highlighted by an attempt to fix a computer at age 15.

-- Experiences with web development began with creating websites on platforms like GeoCities and HPG, learning HTML and loving technological experimentation.
+- Experiences with web development began with creating websites on platforms like GeoCities and HPG, learning HTML and enjoying technological experimentation.

 - Task automation was explored through modifying a bot in the game Ragnarok Online, learning Perl and generating profit from item sales.